Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge Pedro Miraldo for his help with setting up the synthetic image generation, as well as Marcus Greiff and Purnanand Elango for their advice on the implementation of the navigation filter and the minimization-based control schemes, respectively.
+The authors acknowledge Dr. Pedro Miraldo for his help with setting up the synthetic image generation, as well as Dr. Marcus Greiff and Dr. Purnanand Elango for their advice on the implementation of the navigation filter and the minimization-based control schemes, respectively.